pg-format/pgraphs/README.md

 CREATE (`101`)-[:likes {since:2015, engaged:false}]->(`102`)
 ~~~

+Further differences between PG data model and Cypher include no support of
+`null` in property values and mixed types in repeated property values.

 ### YARS-PG

 Export to YARS-PG 5.0.0 is limited to nodes and edges without schema, so all